annecool37/GettingAndCleaningData/README.md

-# GettingAndCleaningData
-Getting and Cleaning Data Course Project
+# Coursera: Getting and Cleaning Data Course Project

 ## Final Analysis File
 A data set with the average of each variable for each activity and each subject in test and tranining file.